envoyproxy/envoy-perf/Readme.md

 Follow these set-up before running the benchmarking script.

 1. Keep your envoy-binary in an accessible location, `$ENVOY_BINARY`.
 2. Keep all the scripts, Makefiles in a directory, `$SCRIPTS`.
-This refers to the same files included in this module.
+The scripts and Makefiles refer to the same files that are included in this benchmarking package.
 3. Keep all the Envoy configurations in a directory, `$ENVOY_CONFIG`.
 4. Select a directory in which you want to keep the result, `$RESULT`.